johnny95731/color-utils/README.md

 If `gamma < 1`, the returns will brighter than original color.
 If `gamma > 1`, the returns will deeper than original color.

+The inputs and output are in RGB space.

+The inputs and output are in RGB space.

 ```js
 gammaCorrection([148, 241, 14], 2);  // [ [ 85.9, 227.77, 0.77 ] ]
 gammaCorrection([178, 4, 200], 0.7); // [ [ 198.27, 13.91, 215.12 ] ]